 - GM is using GPS mapping with OnStar data for precise location and high-definition lane data for autonomous vehicles.

-- By the end of this year, GM will deploy an autonomous fleet on the GM Tech Center in Warren, Michigan – an internal learning laboratory replete with all of the challenges of a city, from construction to congestion.
+- GM will deploy an autonomous fleet on the GM Tech Center in Warren, Michigan – an internal learning laboratory replete with all of the challenges of a city, from construction to congestion.

 - GM's new car-sharing service, Maven, provides customers access to highly personalized, on-demand mobility services.